Family calendar ‘locked in time’ since Reading murders, says brother of victim

 The full inquest into their deaths began at the Old Bailey on Monday, where distant CCTV footage of the killings was played to the court as well as recordings of distressing 999 calls.

+Emotional pen portraits of the three murder victims were also delivered to the inquest by their loved ones.

-After senior investigating officer Detective Chief Superintendent Oliver Wright had taken the court through the events leading up to the attacks, Robert Ritchie delivered a pen portrait of his brother via video link from the United States.
+After senior investigating officer Detective Chief Superintendent Oliver Wright had taken the court through the events leading up to the attacks, Robert Ritchie gave the first pen portrait by paying tribute to his brother via video link from the United States.

 He said: “Joe was a blessing to the entire world.